EXCervantes/task-board/README.md

 ## Usage

 To add a new task click the "Add Task" button to open up a modal box.
-There you
+There you you can enter a task title, select a due date from the date picker, and a task description.
+Each task will color code based on if the task has a due date for the next day and beyond, day of, and past due with white, yellow, and red representing each status respectively.

+Each new task will automatically appear in the "To Do" column.
+You can drag each task into either the "In Progress" or "Done" columns.
+Once a task is complete or not needed simply click "Delete" within that task's card to remove it completely from the task board.

+The task will all dynamically update whether they are moved to another lane or if they are deleted.
+Reloading the page will retain the last state of the tasks on the board.

 ### Example of Webpage